Bright Akhuetie

-Bright Osagie Akhuetie is a Nigerian basketball player who last played for the UP Fighting Maroons of the University Athletic Association of the Philippines (UAAP).
+Bright Osagie Akhuetie (born September 12, 1996) is a Nigerian basketball player who last played for the UP Fighting Maroons of the University Athletic Association of the Philippines (UAAP).
 He also played for the Nigeria national team.

 Early life and education

 Akhuetie was born on September 12, 1996, in Kaduna, Nigeria, to Christopher and Roseline Akhuetie.
 He has three brothers and a sister.
 Bright was initially into football like his father and would play the sport with neighbors in competitions they would organize themselves.
 As a football player, Akhuetie started out as a striker but later transitioned into a defender.

 In Nigeria he attended Comprehensive College.
 When he moved to the Philippines, Akhuetie entered the University of Perpetual Help System DALTA but later moved to the University of the Philippines Diliman where he decided to pursue a major degree in physical education.

 Amateur career

 Early years in Nigeria

 Akhuetie was scouted by a basketball coach when he was playing as a goalkeeper for his local football team after their side's original goalkeeper didn't show up for their match.
 He then went on to briefly play for Comprehensive College before moving to the Philippines.